7ejasVijay/7ejasVijay/README.md

 - Editors: NVIM, VS Code

 ## Today
-- Stuck on 1 specific error, hope it gets resolved
-- Am thinking of spending todays entire day on resolving the thing
+- Man spent the entire day on resolving 1 error

 Thanks for stopping by! 😊